 - Opportunities to perform in the school musical

-Our students have gained places at Oxford, Nottingham, scholarships to Royal Welsh, Guilford, Brighton, Manchester.
-Destinations include Southampton, Leeds College of Music, Royal Northern, Central School for Speech and Drama, Guilford School of Acting (Musical Theatre) and many more.
+Our students have gained places at Oxford, Nottingham, scholarships to Royal Welsh, Guildford, Brighton, Manchester.
+Other destinations include Southampton, Leeds College of Music, Royal Northern, Central School for Speech and Drama, Guilford School of Acting (Musical Theatre) and many more.
 From the Music Technology course across the past four years 70% of students carried on to study Music Technology at university.